Potential backflip on vaccination stance for Australian Open | Sports-Games

 Early Monday, a leaked email from the WTA to its Players' Council, reported by the New York Times and Melbourne's The Age newspaper, suggested unvaccinated players would likely be granted a visa but must do two weeks in isolation in a quarantine hotel.

-Victoria state Sports Minister Martin Pakula said the details weren't finalized, with the state and federal governments still in discussion.
+Tennis Australia later Monday said it was still working with various levels of government on the conditions for players at the Grand Slam event.

-“It will be done in plenty of time for all of the players to know what the requirements are and for those who aren't vaccinated to get vaccinated,'' Pakula told Melbourne radio station 3AW on Monday. ''We are still resolved with Tennis Australia and the Commonwealth the question of whether unvaccinated foreign nationals will be allowed into Australia at all and, if so, under what circumstances.”
+"Everyone has been buoyed by the easing of restrictions over the past week,'' the statement said. ''We are optimistic that we can hold the Australian Open as close to pre-pandemic conditions as possible."
+Victoria state Sports Minister Martin Pakula told Melbourne radio station 3AW the decision would be made "in plenty of time for all of the players to know what the requirements are and for those who aren't vaccinated to get vaccinated."
+The main point still to be resolved between the tournament organizers and government is, Pakula said, ''the question whether unvaccinated foreign nationals will be allowed into Australia at all and, if so, under what circumstances."
 Australia is preparing to re-open its international borders for the first time in more than 18 months, but it'll be a gradual, state-by-state process starting next month and will depend on vaccination rates across the country.
 Fully vaccinated people will have fewer restrictions in Australia than those who are not.

 The vaccination debate has been ongoing in tennis since international competition started re-emerging following a global shutdown at the start of the pandemic last year.